intel/kernel-fuzzer-for-xen-project/README.md

 # 20. Intel Processor Trace <a name="section-20"></a>
 ---------------------------------
 Using Intel Processor Trace to collect the coverage trace information can significantly boost your fuzzing speed.
+You can check whether your processor supports this feature by running `xl info` and checking whether `vmtrace` is present in the line starting with `virt_caps`.
+If it's missing, your processor doesn't support this mode.

-For this mode to activate you have to add the following line to your VM's config:
+For this mode to activate you also have to add the following line to your VM's config before you start it:
 ```
 vmtrace_buf_kb=65536
 ```